Italian political turmoil hits shares, bonds

 Italian Prime Minister Enrico Letta will go before parliament on Wednesday and hold a confidence vote to verify what is left of his parliamentary backing.

-The outcome of a confidence vote is uncertain as some of Berlusconi’s lawmakers from his center-right party have shown increasing unease over his shock decision to withdraw government support.
-Minister Gaetano Quagliarello told an Italian newspaper on Monday there was talk to form another center-right party.
+The outcome of a confidence vote is uncertain as some of Berlusconi’s lawmakers from his centre-right party have shown increasing unease over his shock decision to withdraw government support.
+Minister Gaetano Quagliarello told an Italian newspaper on Monday there was talk to form another centre-right party.

 Letta enjoys a commanding majority in the lower house but would need to win over a couple of dozen senators from Berlusconi’s PDL party or opposition parties including the anti-establishment 5-Star Movement to be able to be sure of parliamentary support.